yuwingki/Portfolio/README.md

 * Be familiar with a number of important computer algorithms using those structures.
 * Understand how to implement data structures and algorithms using different techniques.
 * Convert a business process into the data structures and algorithms required to model it.

-I will be updating here to talk about projects that cover classification, regression, clustering, and deep learning.

 # References Used to Create the Page
 * Here is the [Youtube video](https://www.youtube.com/watch?v=1aXk2RViq3c) that has provided me with a lot of help in building the foundation for my portfolio.
 I definitely recommend their channel.
 Aside from building a portfolio, it also gave helpful and up-to-date tips for becoming a successful data scientist.